mihirchronicles/mihirchronicles.github.io/content/notes/on-rigorous-thinking.md

 Examples of tribes include scientology, crossfit, blockchain, church, religion, etc. The way to free yourself from the control of an entity is to keep researching from the source of truth.
 At the core of tribes are usually patterns to be found around.

-There are two things that are distilled in our society to prevent us from getting involved—institutions and ego (confirmation bias).
+There are two things that are distilled in our society to prevent us from getting involved-institutions and ego (confirmation bias).
 Institutions like school, work or religion prevent us from thinking broadly.
 Second, ego gets in the way because we are so married to our own ideologies.
 If you really want to learn, join these tribes and exit.

 Progressive enrichment of tribe membership should be everyone's goal.
 This allows us to think and learn incrementally.